Offering spectacular views from above, the cruising grounds of Turkey become truly magical when explored from down below.

 One of the most famous port cities in Turkey, the waters which stretch out from Fethiye abound with ancient formations for scuba divers to inspect.

-Densely populated with a vibrant marine life, charter guests are able to swim along the Afkule Wall and see for themselves the natural beauty of this site.
+Densely populated with vibrant marine life, charter guests are able to swim along the Afkule Wall and see for themselves the natural beauty of this site.

 With accessible caverns, lagoons, and outstanding underwater visibility, Fethiye is perfect for divers of all abilities